 How to Find Refundable Airbnb Stays

 In the past year, Airbnb has made it easier for users to search only for properties that offer refundable cancellation policies.
 This is the rental platform’s way of incentivizing hosts to offer more flexible policies as COVID-19 upended travel while throwing travelers a bone, too.

 Unfortunately, it’s not as simple as it may seem.

 To see listings with refundable cancellation policies, use Airbnb’s new filter available when searching for listings on their site.
 Once you’ve entered your destination and dates, all listings available will populate on the search results page.
-From there, you can click the “Cancellation flexibility” button and toggle the flexible stays filter on.
+From there, you can click the “Free Cancellation” button on the top navigation bar.